- 유용한 정보

 - improve your articulation to avoid ambiguity

 (Video above: One of our Voice Trainers, Dolly, demonstrated her voice training techniques for a London-based TV show.
-Our Chief Executive, Timothy Blake, then took part in a debate on the importance of accents live on their lunchtime news bulletin.)
+Our Chief Executive, Timothy Blake, then took part in a debate on the importance of accents live on their lunchtime news bulletin.
+You can find related our blog post here too: How good is your British accent?
+How good does it need to be?)

 All of the key information you need to know about this course